waqasbhatti/lcc-server/lccserver/server-docs/csvlc.md

 of each line.
 By default, the separator used is the comma character: `,`.
 The default comment character is the octothorpe: `#`.

+The metadata and columns included in the light curve files for this project's LCC server installation are described in the [lcformat](/docs/lcformat) docs page.

 [TOC]

 ## Light curve format